paker1989/xbShopServer/doc/dev-note.daily.md

     - (no need) define default;
     - (done) decorate params ??? -> validation:
     - (done) auto-set region while set city;
-    - valition & control: if addressId is not present then customerId *always* but present and send to backend;
+    - (done) valition & control: if addressId is not present then customerId *always* but present and send to backend;
   - address card design